open-atmos/PyPartMC/README.md

 PyPartMC is a Python interface to [PartMC](https://lagrange.mechse.illinois.edu/partmc/), a particle-resolved Monte-Carlo code for atmospheric aerosol simulation.
+Development of PyPartMC has been intended to remove limitations to the use of Fortran-implemented PartMC.
+PyPartMC facilitates the dissemination of computational research results by streamlining independent execution of PartMC simulations (also during peer-review processes).
+Additionally, the ability to easily package examples, simple simulations, and results in a web-based notebook allows PyPartMC to support the efforts of many members of the scientific community, including researchers, instructors, and students, with nominal software and hardware requirements.

 PyPartMC is implemented in C++ and it also constitutes a C++ API to the PartMC Fortran internals.
 The Python API can facilitate using PartMC from other environments - see, e.g., Julia and Matlab examples below.